-Information you give us: we receive and store any information including personal and financial information you provide to us including when you (or your business): enquire of or make an application for Paysafe Services; register to use and/or use any Paysafe Services; upload and/or store information with us using the Paysafe Services; and when you communicate with us through email, SMS, a website or portal, or the telephone or other electronic means.
-Such information may include you or your customer’s:
+Information you give us: we receive and store any personal information (including financial information) you provide to us including when you (or your business) enquire for or make an application for the Services; register to use and/or use any Services; upload and/or store information with us using the Services; and when you communicate with us through email, SMS, a website or portal, or the telephone or other electronic means, e.g. in the context of contacting us about your account or transactions.
+Such information may reference or relate to you or your customers and includes:

-- Card primary account number, card expiry date, CVC details (card security code), bank and/or issuer details;
+- Card primary account number, card expiry date, CVC details (card security code), account numbers, account balances and the length of time you have maintained those accounts, bank and/or issuer details;

 - Points or rewards earned or redeemed in any Loyalty scheme;